PhilipGriffith/AHPy/README.md

 ### Compose.add_comparisons()

 The comparison information of a decision problem can be added to a Compose object in any of the several ways listed below.
-Always add comparisons *before* adding the problem hierarchy.
+Always add comparison information *before* adding the problem hierarchy.

 `Compose.add_comparisons(item, comparisons=None, precision=4, random_index='dd', iterations=100, tolerance=0.0001, cr=True)`